 While genetics largely determine who will get acne, there are a few things that you can do to help prevent acne outbreaks on your scalp.

-Only use one “deep cleansing” product at a time.
-This prevent irritation.
+- Only use one “deep cleansing” product at a time.
+This prevents irritation.

-Do you need to have an acne on your scalp to use these shampoos ?
+Do you need to have acne on your scalp to use these shampoos?

 No. You do not need to have scalp acne to use these shampoos and conditioners.
 As can be seen in the chart above, many of these shampoos treat a wide variety of scalp conditions.
 If you have issues with your scalp, you will want to look for a shampoo that is either antibacterial, antifungal, or both.
 This will ensure that any problems you are having will likely be solved by the shampoo.